 Overridable methods need special care

-If you do not intend a method to be overridden, then you should declare it as private, static, or final.
+If you don't intend a method to be overridden, then you should declare it as private, static, or final.

 See Also :